TV Code of Practice

 WIN Television appreciates that, for many people, telephone or email is the preferred way of expressing a view about programming.
 WIN Television welcomes feedback from the general public and its viewers as a valuable means of engagement with its audience.
 Under the Industry Code of Practice, WIN Television stations are not obligated to provide a written response to telephone calls or email comments that are not related to the Code.

-1. Where comment that concerns a matter that is clearly covered by the Industry Code of Practice is received via the Contact Us forms available on this website, it will be dealt with via the formal complaints process set out under the Code of Practice.
+1. Where comment that concerns a matter that is clearly covered by the Industry Code of Practice is received via the electronic lodgement system available on the FreeTV website, it will be dealt with via the formal complaints process set out under the Code of Practice.
 WIN Television has provided a standard complaint form which can be downloaded at the bottom of this page;

 2. Where comment or feedback is received by telephone, the complainant will be advised that complaints need to be made in writing and they will be made aware of the existence of the Industry Code of Practice;